Biotechnology risk: Cancer risks

-c) Allergenic potential
+Allergenic potential

+Allergenic potential is the potential to elicit an allergic reaction in already sensitized consumers.
 A particular gene that has been added to a GM crop possibly can create new allergens, and constant exposure to a particular protein allergen may have resulted in developing new allergies.
-Even though it is not related directly to the use of GM technology, since there's no allergy test to predict allergenicity it is highly possible that the new proteins or their interactions with usual proteins could produce new allergies.
+This is not related directly to the use of GM technology; but since no test can predict allergenicity, it is highly possible that the new proteins or their interactions with usual proteins could produce new allergies.

-d) Horizontal gene transfer (HGT)
+Horizontal gene transfer (HGT)

 Horizontal gene transfer is any process by which an organism acquires genetic material from a second organism without descending from it.
 In contrast, the vertical transfer is when an organism acquires genetic material from its ancestors (i.e., its parents).
 HGT is the transfer of DNA between cells of the same generation.
 Humans and animals have been in contact with "foreign DNA".
 In humans, DNA has absorbed through food daily through fragments of plant and animal genes and bacterial DNA.

-e) Antibiotic resistance
+Antibiotic resistance

 Theoretically, antibiotic resistance can occur by consuming genetically modified plants.
 Genes can be transferred to bacteria in the human gastrointestinal tract and develop resistance to that specific antibiotic.
 Considering this risk factor, more research is needed.